DevPeter1454/world_countries/README.md

 was structured in a way that effectively takes care of internet connection and unforeseen errors.
 Also, Provider was used for effective state management

+#How the app works
+You can input the name of a country and search for the country, also, you can filter all countries by clicking on the filter button, select the regions and wait for the country list to be updated according to the filter.
+The thememode is adaptive and you can change the theme to what suits you.
+For now, you can click on the change orientation to change the device orientation but the next update will include adaptive orientation.

 ## Packages/Libraries Used
 They include: